How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 Post-Birth Care:

-After the end of the process, the dog will continue to have discharge for some time.
-If everything went well, in the first few hours it will be brown, over the next days white or yellowish.
-Bloody or any other discharge with an unpleasant odor is a clear sign of pathology, and therefore a reason to immediately consult a doctor.
+After the end of the process, the dog will continue to be discharged for some time.
+If everything goes well, in the first few hours, it will be brown and, over the next few days, white or yellowish.
+Bloody or any other discharge with an unpleasant odor is a clear sign of pathology and, therefore, a reason to consult a doctor immediately.
 This may mean that the pet has some kind of injury or the placenta remains inside.

-If the birth was successful, after a few hours it is necessary to change the bedding of the mother and puppies, offer the bitch something to drink.
+If the birth is successful, after a few hours, it is necessary to change the bedding of the mother and puppies and offer the bitch something to drink.
 Feeding should be done more often, with small portions – so that the dog has time to eat and does not feel hungry.

-Veterinarians recommend feeding the animal with specialized high-quality food, but if the pet eats food from the home table, you should know that its diet should contain proteins, fats, carbohydrates, the necessary set of vitamins, minerals and microelements.
+Veterinarians recommend feeding the animal with specialized, high-quality food.
+However, if the pet eats food from the home table, you should know that its diet should contain proteins, fats, carbohydrates, and the necessary set of vitamins, minerals, and microelements.

 • Build A Nest